gnprice/pysh/README.md

    noninteractive...)*

- * With `-l`/`--lines`, the block is executed once for each line in its input, with `_` set to the line with its newline removed.
+ * With `-l`/`--lines`, the block is executed once for each line in its input.
+The `break` statement is available; when executed, the entire Shython command ends, without executing the block on any subsequent lines.

+   The local `_` is set to the line with its newline removed.
 Each produced value has a newline appended before printing, except that `None` converts to no output rather than to a blank line.